Last Updated on October 8, 2023 by Joanne Harper

 The vertical design will prevent your hermit crabs from hiding in the leaves constantly.
 What’s the point of having pet hermit crabs if you can’t enjoy watching them?

-Many plants grow vertically and thrive in a humid climate, such as ferns and orchids.
+Many plants grow vertically and thrive in humid climates like ferns and orchids.

 Does It Have A Light Root System?